Ruin Theory for User Association and Energy Optimization in Multi-access Edge Computing: Introduction

 \section{Introduction}

-\IEEEPARstart{M}{ulti-access} edge computing (MEC) is a promising paradigm that brings various benefits to the access network in terms of communication, computing and caching \cite{MEC}.
-Moreover, MEC plays a key role in 5G networks in bringing cloud functionalities at the edge of the radio access network, in close proximity to mobile users, thus enabling applications such as virtual reality \cite{AAAAA}.
+Multi-access edge computing (MEC) is a promising paradigm that brings various benefits to the access network in terms of communication, computing and caching \cite{MEC}.
+Moreover, MEC plays a key role in 5G networks in bringing cloud functionalities at the edge of the radio access network, in close proximity to end users (i.e., MEC users), thus can be derived new network paradigms, such as vehicular edge networks (VEC) \cite{9678373, 9650754}.
 However, resource scarcity at MEC servers is a major challenge that must be overcome in order to meet the stringent service demands of MEC users.
-Thus, users or tasks should be assigned to appropriate MEC servers for improving resource utilization and ensuring system reliability of MEC server \cite{8734753}.
-The authors in\cite{Kherraf} designed a workload problem to optimize the workload assignments to the MEC server.
-The formulated problem is decomposed into two subproblems named: reliability aware candidate selection and latency aware workload assignment.
-The work in \cite{8279411} discussed the latency-reliability tradeoff in task offloading in MEC systems.
-In particle, the authors formulated an optimization problem to optimize the nearby edge nodes selection, offloading ordering, and task allocation aiming at minimizing the offloading failure probability and latency.
-In particular, due to the limited resources in MEC, tasks that cannot be offloaded will be processed locally, which is also challenging as the computation capacity and battery lifetime of mobile devices are limited.
-To this end, unlike the aforementioned works \cite{Kherraf} and \cite{8279411}, we consider both users' energy minimization and the system reliability by optimizing users association and task offloading.
-Then, we use ruin theory with limited buffer space at MEC server and convex optimization tools to solve the users association and the task offloading problems, respectively.
+Moreover, due to the limited resources in MEC, tasks that cannot be offloaded will be processed locally, which is also challenging as the computation capacity and battery lifetime of mobile devices are limited.
+Thus, users or tasks should be assigned to suitable MEC servers for improving resource utilization and ensuring system reliability of MEC server \cite{8734753, 9599379}.
+The authors in \cite{R3C5-3} studied the joint optimization problem of the service caching placement, computation offloading decisions, and system resource allocation.
+A reduced-complexity algorithm was considered for both caching placement and offloading decisions, and then an alternating minimization was further devised for balancing between system performance and computational complexity.
+In \cite{R3C5-1}, a multi-user collaborative data caching and computing offloading strategy was proposed to minimize the total cost of all users in an two-tier MEC environment.
+More precisely, two sub-problems, resource allocation for task offloading and capacity-constrained caching backpack, were solved by a dynamic programming-based approach to reduce the total cost and offloading delay.
+A mobile offloading scheme, proposed in \cite{R3C5-2}, was designed based on deep reinforcement learning (DRL) to minimize the offloading latency during user mobility.
+Moreover, a Digital Twin (DT) edge network and an Actor-Critic based DRL framework were considered.
+In \cite{R3C5-4}, a dynamic DT was introduced to cover the uncertain data traffic and ununiformed resource demand and supply scenario in aerial-assisted Internet-of-Vehicles(IoV).
+Furthermore, two DT-driven incentives were proposed for optimal resource allocation in such system.
+First, CPU frequency is considered to reduce the impact of IoV network dynamics.
+Second, optimal CPU resource allocation is conducted to minimize task processing energy and improve service quality.
+Unlike the aforementioned works \cite{R3C5-1, R3C5-2, R3C5-3, R3C5-4}, we consider both users' energy minimization and the system reliability by optimizing users association and task offloading.
+Then, we use ruin theory with limited buffer at MEC server and convex optimization tools to solve the users association and the task offloading problems, respectively.